Configuration File

 • monitor-interval—How often to check for changes (default: 1s)

-• checkpoint-interval—How often to perform WAL checkpoints (default: 1m)
+• checkpoint-interval—How often to perform WAL checkpoints using PASSIVE mode (default: 1m, non-blocking)

 • busy-timeout—SQLite busy timeout (default: 1s)